Want to write? 20 thoughts to fuel your fire.

 Don’t be afraid to aim high and dream big.
 New York Times best seller list?
 Why not.
 The new literary darling?
 Of course.
 Front page of every newspaper in the country?
 Go for it.
 If you can vision it, you can be it.
 The stars are yours.

-Don’t let anyone tell you no – Stephen King’s first book Carrie had multiple rejections.
-Just because someone doesn’t see the vision for your work doesn’t negate your writings value – don’t let anyone tell you it does.
+Don’t let anyone tell you no – Stephen King’s first book Carrie had dozens of rejections.
+Just because someone doesn’t see the vision for your work doesn’t negate the value of your writing – don’t let anyone tell you it does.

-You have to do the work to get your published work out there – most publishers will really only start to care about you once you are a best seller – until then, you have to hustle your own shtick.
+You have to do the work to get your published work out there – most publishers will really only start to care about you once you are a best seller – until then, you have to take responsibility for sharing your message and getting it into the hands and hearts of those who need it.

 Find your people.
 Who needs what you have to say?
 Who can you serve?